 The Company has completed 16 of the initial 17 holes of the Phase 2 RC program.
-Recent exceptionally heavy rain over the last week, with ~150mm falling over the last weekend, caused an evacuation from site and delayed completion of the final RC hole.
-The team will return to complete this last hole as soon as conditions allow.
+Recent exceptionally heavy rain in early March caused an evacuation from site.
+Local Shire roads have remained closed over the last couple of weeks and this has delayed completion of the final RC hole.
+The team will return to site at the end of this week to complete the last RC hole before then commencing EIS3.

-All holes are sampled at 1m intervals from the start of RC drilling (i.e. base of mud rotary) with samples for the first 12 holes delivered to the ALS laboratory in Perth for geochemical assay.
+All holes are sampled at 1m intervals from the start of RC drilling (i.e. base of mud rotary) with samples for the first 13 holes delivered to the ALS laboratory in Perth for geochemical assay.
 A steady flow of geochemical assay results is now starting to be received by the Company.